-GHG reporting has become a requirement in sustainability/CSR year reports and now plays a crucial role in company’s strategic climate decisions.
+GHG reporting has become a requirement in sustainability/CSR year reports.
+And now plays a crucial role in a company’s strategic climate decisions.

-And as the GHG protocol report is a framework, it entails a couple of standards for different organizational levels that can help you measure and achieve your sustainability mission and targets.
+As the GHG protocol report is a framework, it entails a couple of standards for different organizational levels.
+These can help you measure and achieve your sustainability mission and targets.